ramadan-time/ramadan-time.github.io/README.md

-# joshblum.github.io
+# Ramadan Calculator
-github.io

-Ramadan calculator for @amirw.
+See the time remaining the current for Ramadan based on your location.